 Here are five steps to get you started on what we’ll call your “fresh start.”

-Determined how much we spent in each category.
+Determine how much you spent in each category.

-Pinpointed how much we were able to save when all was said and done.
+Pinpoint how much you were able to save when all was said and done.

-No matter where you stand with your 2018 spending analysis, now is a great time to look forward and restart.
+No matter where you stand with your 2019 spending analysis, now is a great time to look forward and restart.
 Step two is all about creating (or revisiting) your financial goals and targeting your spending and savings objectives.
-In my marriage/home buying scenario, knowing what we were saving for helped us focus on sticking with our plan and enabled us to save more than we had in the past.
+Knowing what you are saving for helps you focus on sticking with your plan, and it ideally enables you to save more in the future.
 To accomplish this step:

 Use the categories you chose in step one to set a monthly target for each.
 The key word here is target, not budget.
 The goal is to help you be mindful of your spending.